The information highlighted (if any) are the most recent updates for this brand.

 Patient should tell the doctor if taking, have recently taken or might take any other medicines.

-Atorvastatin + Perindopril arginine + Amlodipine (Triveram) may affect or be affected by other medicines, such as: immunosuppressants (medicines which reduce the defense mechanism of the body) use for the treatment of auto-immune disorders or following transplant surgery (e.g. cyclosporin, tacrolimus); ketoconazole, itraconazole, voriconazole, fluconazole, posaconazole (anti-fungal medicines); rifampicin, erythromycin, clarithromycin, telithromycin, fusidic acid*, trimethoprim (antibiotics for infection caused by bacteria); colchicine (used in the treatment of gout, a disease with painful, swollen joints caused by uric acid crystals); other medicines to regulate lipid levels, e.g. gemfibrozil, other fibrates, colestipol, ezetimibe; some calcium channel blockers used for angina or high blood pressure, e.g. diltiazem; medicines to regulate the heart rhythm e.g. digoxin, verapamil, amiodarone; medicines used in the treatment of HIV e.g. delavirdine, efavirenz, ritonavir, lopinavir, atazanavir, indinavir, darunavir, etc.; warfarin (which reduces blood clotting); oral contraceptives; stiripentol (an anti-convulsant for epilepsy); cimetidine (used for heartburn or peptic ulcers); phenazone (a painkiller); antacids (indigestion products containing aluminum or magnesium); medicine obtained without a prescription Hypericum perforatum or St John's Wort (herbal treatment used for depression); dantrolene (infusion for severe body temperature abnormalities); other medicines for high blood pressure, including aliskiren, angiotensin II receptor blockers (e.g. valsartan), see also information under Contraindications and Precautions; potassium-sparing drugs (e.g. triamterene, amiloride, eplerenone, spironolactone), potassium supplements or potassium-containing salt substitutes, other drugs which can increase potassium in the body (such as heparin and co-trimoxazole also known as trimethoprim/sulfamethoxazole), estramustine (use in cancer therapy); lithium for mania or depression; medicines which are most often used to treat diarrhea (racecadotril) or avoid rejection of transplanted organs (sirolimus, everolimus, temsirolimus and other drugs belonging to the class of so-called mTor inhibitors).
-See Precautions, medicines used to treat diabetes (such as insulin, metformin or gliptines); sacubitril/valsartan (used to treat long-term heart failure), baclofen (used to treat muscle stiffness in diseases such as multiple sclerosis); non-steroidal anti-inflammatory drugs (e.g. ibuprofen) for pain relief or treatment of inflammation (e.g. in case of rheumatoid arthritis) or high dose aspirin; vasodilators including nitrates (products that make the blood vessels become wider); medicines to treat mental disorders such as depression, anxiety, schizophrenia, etc. (e.g. tricyclic antidepressants, antipsychotics); medicines used for the treatment of low blood pressure, shock or asthma (e.g. ephedrine, noradrenaline or adrenaline); gold salts, especially with intravenous administration (used to treat symptoms of rheumatoid arthritis); allopurinol (for the treatment of gout); procainamide (for the treatment of an irregular heart beat).
+Atorvastatin + Perindopril arginine + Amlodipine (Triveram) may affect or be affected by other medicines, such as: immunosuppressants (medicines which reduce the defense mechanism of the body) use for the treatment of auto-immune disorders or following transplant surgery (e.g. cyclosporin, tacrolimus); ketoconazole, itraconazole, voriconazole, fluconazole, posaconazole (anti-fungal medicines); rifampicin, erythromycin, clarithromycin, telithromycin, fusidic acid*, trimethoprim (antibiotics for infection caused by bacteria); colchicine (used in the treatment of gout, a disease with painful, swollen joints caused by uric acid crystals); other medicines to regulate lipid levels, e.g. gemfibrozil, other fibrates, colestipol, ezetimibe; some calcium channel blockers used for angina or high blood pressure, e.g. diltiazem; medicines to regulate the heart rhythm e.g. digoxin, verapamil, amiodarone; letermovir, a medicine that helps stop you from getting ill from cytomegalovirus, medicines used in the treatment of HIV or liver disease such as Hepatitis C e.g. delavirdine, efavirenz, ritonavir, lopinavir, atazanavir, indinavir, darunavir, telaprevir, boceprevir and the combination of elbasvir/grazoprevir; warfarin (which reduces blood clotting); oral contraceptives; stiripentol (an anti-convulsant for epilepsy); cimetidine (used for heartburn or peptic ulcers); phenazone (a painkiller); antacids (indigestion products containing aluminum or magnesium); medicine obtained without a prescription Hypericum perforatum or St John's Wort (herbal treatment used for depression); dantrolene (infusion for severe body temperature abnormalities); other medicines for high blood pressure, including aliskiren, angiotensin II receptor blockers (e.g. valsartan), see also information under Contraindications and Precautions; potassium-sparing drugs (e.g. triamterene, amiloride, eplerenone, spironolactone), potassium supplements or potassium-containing salt substitutes, other drugs which can increase potassium in the body (such as heparin and co-trimoxazole also known as trimethoprim/sulfamethoxazole); estramustine (use in cancer therapy); lithium for mania or depression; medicines which are most often used to treat diarrhea (racecadotril) or avoid rejection of transplanted organs (sirolimus, everolimus, temsirolimus and other drugs belonging to the class of so-called mTor inhibitors).
+See Precautions, medicines used to treat diabetes (such as insulin, metformin or gliptines); sacubitril/valsartan (used to treat long-term heart failure); baclofen (used to treat muscle stiffness in diseases such as multiple sclerosis); non-steroidal anti-inflammatory drugs (e.g. ibuprofen) for pain relief or treatment of inflammation (e.g. in case of rheumatoid arthritis) or high dose aspirin; vasodilators including nitrates (products that make the blood vessels become wider); medicines to treat mental disorders such as depression, anxiety, schizophrenia, etc. (e.g. tricyclic antidepressants, antipsychotics); medicines used for the treatment of low blood pressure, shock or asthma (e.g. ephedrine, noradrenaline or adrenaline); gold salts, especially with intravenous administration (used to treat symptoms of rheumatoid arthritis); allopurinol (for the treatment of gout); procainamide (for the treatment of an irregular heart beat).

 *If the patient needs to take oral fusidic acid to treat a bacterial infection the patient will need to temporarily stop using Triveram.
 The doctor will tell when it is safe to restart Triveram.
 Taking Triveram with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).